 I Will Help Your Advertising Agency Get Unstuck.

 It’s a fact of business life that most, if not all, advertising agencies go through cycles and will eventually get stuck.
-I worked at Saatchi & Saatchi Advertising when it got way stuck in the mid-1990’s.
+I worked at Saatchi & Saatchi Advertising when it got way stuck in the mid-1990’s and lost its leadership position.
 It was ugly.

 Stuck is very bad in a fast-paced industry like marketing communications where falling even a few months behind on your business development program and pipeline will put you way behind your competition.